Snapchat/KeyDB-docs/docs/commands.md

 This command only works in cluster mode and may be useful for debugging and in order to manually orchestrate a cluster configuration when a new cluster is created.
-It is currently not used by `keydb-trib`, and mainly exists for API completeness.
+It is currently not used by `keydb-cli`, and mainly exists for API completeness.

 #### Return: